prokizzle/extracare2of/README.md

     $  - Due Date: 8/10/2013
     $  - Start Date: 8/1/2013
     $  - Note: Reedemable in-store only

 ## Installation

     gem install extracare2of

+## Configuration

+Config file is location at `~/.extracare2of/config/config.yml`.
+Here you can change which todo manager you use.

+        ---
+    :services:
+      :use_omnifocus: true
+      :use_reminders: false
+      :use_things: false
+      :use_dueapp: false

 ## Todo